datar/low-latency-system/index.md

 # Low Latency System

-A collection of everything about low latency systems.
+A comprehensive collection of resources for building low-latency systems.

-The goal of this project is to collect resources that help people to get better performance in their system.
+The goal of this project is to collect resources that help engineers achieve better performance in their systems.

 ## Leave a message
 If you have anything about this project, please submit a [GitHub issue here](https://github.com/datar/low-latency-system/issues).